 The senior preferred stock and the warrant were issued to Treasury as an initial commitment fee in consideration of the commitment from Treasury to provide funds to Fannie Mae under the terms and conditions set forth in the Senior Preferred Stock Purchase Agreement.
 The Senior Preferred Stock Purchase Agreement provides that, on a quarterly basis, Fannie Mae generally may draw funds up to the amount, if any, by which Fannie Mae's total liabilities exceed its total assets, as reflected on its consolidated balance sheet, prepared in accordance with generally accepted accounting principles, for the applicable fiscal quarter.
 Under the terms of the Senior Preferred Stock Purchase Agreement, if Fannie Mae does not have a positive net worth or if its net worth does not exceed the applicable capital reserve amount as of the end of a fiscal quarter, then no dividend amount will accrue or be payable for the applicable dividend period.
 If Fannie Mae does not declare and pay a dividend in the full amount provided for in the senior preferred stock for any future dividend period, the capital reserve amount will thereafter be zero.
 On September 27, 2019, Treasury and Fannie Mae (through FHFA acting on Fannie Mae's behalf in its capacity as conservator) entered into a letter agreement (the "September 2019 Letter Agreement") increasing the applicable capital reserve amount to \$25.0 billion, effective September 30, 2019.
 Because Fannie Mae had a net worth of \$16.5 billion as of June 30, 2020, no dividends were payable for the third quarter of 2020; and because Fannie Mae had a net worth of \$20.7 billion as of September 30, 2020, no dividends were payable for the fourth quarter of 2020.
 The terms of the January 2021 Letter Agreement (as defined below) further amended the dividend provisions of the senior preferred stock to permit Fannie Mae to retain increases in its net worth until the net worth exceeds the amount of adjusted total capital necessary for Fannie Mae to meet capital requirements and buffers under FHFA's regulatory capital framework.
-Accordingly, while Fannie Mae's net worth was \$60.3 billion as of December 31, 2022, increased to \$64.0 billion as of March 31, 2023, increased to \$69.0 billion as of June 30, 2023 and increased to \$73.7 billion as of September 30, 2023, no dividends were payable for the fourth quarter of 2022 and no dividends were payable for the first, second or third quarter of 2023.
+Accordingly, while Fannie Mae's net worth was \$60.3 billion as of December 31, 2022, increased to \$64.0 billion as of March 31, 2023, increased to \$69.0 billion as of June 30, 2023, increased to \$73.7 billion as of September 30, 2023, increased to \$77.7 billion as of December 31, 2023, and increased to \$82.0 billion as of March 31, 2024, no dividends were payable for the fourth quarter of 2022, no dividends were payable for the first, second, third or fourth quarter of 2023, and no dividends were payable for the first quarter of 2024.